 - 1) If the existing property is being converted to an investment property, the following requirements apply: Include the PITI on the property being converted - 2) Rental income from the property converted to an investment may be used to qualify only if the following additional requirements are satisfied: - a.
 Evidenced by fully executed lease (use 75% of amount in calculations) - b.
 Evidenced by copy of check for security deposit - c.
 Bank statements showing the deposit of the security deposit (and rent payments if any made to date) are present - d.
-For conversion of a 1 unit property or an occupied unit in a 2-4, income from the converted property/unit may only be utilized if 30% or more equity is documented for the converted property based on a current appraisal including at a minimum an exterior inspection. - e.
-For previously rented units in a 2-4 unit property that includes an occupied unit being converted: income may be utilized from units previously and currently rented without regard to the equity percentage provided the income can be documented per the borrowers tax returns.
-Leases are only permitted if the property being converted was acquired in the current tax year (use 75% of rental amount in calculations if leased used). - 3) Incremental reserves in excess of those required in the absence of a prior residence being converted to an investment property are required (unless there is an executed buyout agreement that is part of an employer sponsored relocation plan of the type qualifying for the relocation discount as defined in these guidelines) as follows: - a.
-6 months PITI for the property pending sale and 6 months for the subject property or - b.
-If >30% equity in the prior residence pending sale is documented via a new appraisal including at a minimum an exterior inspection, then 2 months PITI for the property pending sale and a minimum of 2 months for the subject property qualify
+For previously rented units in a 2-4 unit property that includes an occupied unit being converted: income may be utilized from units previously and currently rented provided the income can be documented per the borrowers tax returns.
+Leases are only permitted if the property being converted was acquired in the current tax year (use 75% of rental amount in calculations if leased used).

+3) Incremental reserves in excess of those required in the absence of a prior residence being converted to an investment property are required as follows: 6 months PITI for the converted property